BlochLior/react-and-django-tutorial/frontend-react/src/test-utils/REFACTORING_TEMPLATE.md

 # Test Refactoring Template

-I want to refactor my test file: `[FILE_PATH]` to maximize usage of centralized test utilities from the `test-utils/` directory.
+This template provides a systematic approach to refactor test files to maximize usage of centralized test utilities from the src/test-utils/ directory.

 ## Refactoring Goals
 1. Replace hardcoded data with test data factories and TEST_SCENARIOS